theantichris/Simple-Plugin-Framework/README.md

 All page classes require a title and View when instantiated.
 Text domain can be provided, optionally.

+The base constructor sets the parameters then ties the abstract addPage() method to the [admin_menu](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_menu) hook.
+This addPage() method class the correct WordPress function to add that type of page.
+The base display() method is used as the display call back.

 Setters are available for capability, menu icon, position.
 A setter for parent slug is available for SubMenuPage.

 Capability is set to 'manage_options' by default but can be changed to any valid WordPress capability.
 The setCapability() method accepts the capability as a string.